edanisko/edanisko.github.io/content/posts/2020-10-15-aws-cloudformation-using-cfn-modules.md

 If you have used CloudFormation you know how vast it is.
 You can run just about anything you can setup in the AWS console in using a CloudFormation script.
 Even more in some cases.
 That's every switch and  toggle, permission, input box... everything.
 It's a lot.
 CFN-modules try to standardize that against AWS best practices.

 For instance, it is best practice to use a VPC when you are building your environement in AWS.
 Its also best practice create a new VPC and leave the default VPC alone.
-You can you use the VPC wizard in the UI, but that doesn't give you something easily repeatable.
+You can use the VPC wizard in the UI, but that doesn't give you something easily repeatable.

 In the cfn-modules that best practice turns into a requirement.
 There are modules for all sorts of AWS services.
 The modules contain variables, some are optional and some are required.
 Most modules have a VPC requirement.
 Each script will build that required VPC as a nested stack using some other cfn-module.